 Wasserman Library — The College of Library and Information Services library was located in Hornbake Library, South Wing.
 The library was named for Paul Wasserman, founding dean and professor of the College of Library and Information Services, now known as the College of Information Studies.
 The library closed in December 2005.

-Water, bodies of — There are two catch basins and four fountains on campus.
+Water, bodies of — There are two catch basins and five fountains on campus.
 Paint Branch Creek also travels through the northern portion of the university's acreage, and Guilford Run flows along part of the southern border.

 Water Polo — The women's water polo squad began varsity competition in spring 2004 in the East Coast Athletic Conference (ECAC).
 As a club team facing intercollegiate competition, the water polo team finished ninth in the United States in 1998.

 Weinermobile — May 2001 graduate LaToya Morgan is the first Terrapin known to have driven the Oscar Mayer company's 27-foot-long Weinermobile.
 Ms. Morgan, a communications major, went on the road with the Weinermobile from summer 2001 to summer 2002, traveling an average of 500 miles per week.

 White Memorial Library, Charles E. — Library constructed in 1975.
 The library is located inside the Chemistry Building and is named for Charles E. White, professor and chair of the Department of Chemistry.

 "Who Want to Be a Millionaire" — The first University of Maryland student to appear on this game show, which debuted in 199, was Emily Guskin, who won $25,000 on the May 4, 2006, installment of the show.